About Redwood County

 Courts & Case Records

-Redwood County is served by Minnesota's Ninth Judicial District Court, with the Redwood County Courthouse located at 250 South Jefferson Street in Redwood Falls, Minnesota 56283.
-The District Court handles all felony criminal cases, civil matters exceeding $15,000, family law proceedings including divorce and custody, probate matters, and juvenile cases.
-The court can be reached at (507) 637-4023.
+Redwood County is served by Minnesota's Ninth Judicial District Court, with Redwood County Courthouse located at 250 South Jefferson Street in Redwood Falls, Minnesota 56283.
+Redwood County Court handles all felony criminal cases, civil matters exceeding $15,000, family law proceedings including divorce and custody, probate matters, and juvenile cases.
+The court can be contacted through the office’s website.
 Minnesota operates under a unified court system, meaning there is one trial court level (District Court) rather than separate superior, circuit, or municipal courts.

 - Conciliation Court, Minnesota's small claims division, operates within the District Court and handles civil disputes up to $15,000; these proceedings are less formal and designed for parties to represent themselves.